DURATION OF STUDIES

 Specialisation courses and electives, seminars, course work (60 credits)

 Dissertation (60 credits)

-Origin, evolution and characterisation of plantes in the solar system and beyond.
+Origin, evolution and characterisation of planets in the solar system and beyond.
 Since the discovery of exo-planets by the UNIGE back in 1995, planetology now not only focuses on discovery, but on the physical and chemical characterization of these new worlds.
 In this context the activities of PlanetS concern three main themes: the origin, evolution, and characterization of planets and planetary systems as a whole.
 Ultimately, PlanetS lays the foundations of a Swiss Institute of Planetary Sciences that will carry on these activities beyond the lifetime of the National Centre of Competence in Research.

 LEVEL OF FRENCH REQUIRED BY UNIGE

 No French proficiency test required for non-Francophones.